mplumer/AWS-Portfolio/README.md

 ## Description

-My latest portfolio, showcasing skills learned post bootcamp graduation.
+My recent portfolio, showcasing skills learned post bootcamp graduation.
 Created with Gatsby and React, hosted on an AWS S3 bucket using Cloudfront with Lambda redirects.

 ## Table of Contents